+Consent has been given.
 If you can prove that the plaintiff consented to the statement, in an interview, for example, or in a written statement of consent, there is no defamation.
-This is another case in which there should be something in writing to show consent.
+It is another case in which there should be something in writing to show consent.
 It's not easy to prove consent in a "he said/she said" situation.

-A common defense against defamation is privilege, or immunity.
+Privilege or immunity can be claimed.
+A common defense against defamation is privilege or immunity.
 There are many types of privilege, but the most common are absolute privilege and qualified privilege.

 - Absolute privilege is immunity from the charge of defamation, even if the statement is malicious.
 Absolute privilege is most often claimed by legislators.
 For example, if a Senator makes a speech in the Senate and says that so-and-so is a coward, it would be difficult to charge her with slander.